EYBlockchain/nightfall_4_CE/doc/Upgradable Contracts Guide.md

 - What to mark virtual?

-1. Don’t blanket virtual everything.
-Mark the likely “extension points” so V2 can override them while keeping the ABI stable:
+    - Don’t blanket virtual everything.
+Mark the likely “extension points” so V2 can override them while keeping the ABI stable.

-2. External entry points whose internal logic might evolve should be virtual
+    - External entry points whose internal logic might evolve should be virtual.

-3. Keep simple setters non-virtual unless you really expect to gate/alter them.
+    - Keep simple setters non-virtual unless you really expect to gate/alter them.

-### Other upgrade must-knows
+### 6.2 Other upgrade must-knows

-- Storage: append-only; preserve ordering/types; keep uint256[50] __gap; for future vars.
+- Storage: append-only; preserve ordering/types; keep `uint256[50] __gap;` for future vars.

 - Initializers: don’t re-run initialize.
-If V2 needs setup, add reinitializer(2) function and call it during/after upgrade.
+If V2 needs setup, add `reinitializer(2)` function and call it during/after upgrade.

 - Signatures: overriding requires the exact same signature.
 If you need a new signature, add a new function and keep the old one as a wrapper/stub.

-- UUPS guard: _authorizeUpgrade can stay as is; override only if you’re changing who can upgrade.
+- UUPS guard: `_authorizeUpgrade` can stay as is; override only if you’re changing who can upgrade.

-### Will upgrade clear the old status remembered onchain?
+### 6.3 Will upgrade clear the old status remembered onchain?

 Replacing the implementation in a UUPS (or Transparent) proxy does not clear on-chain state.
 All our variables—mappings like `feeBinding`, `withdrawalIncluded`, `tokenIdMapping`, `roots`, `owner`, etc.—live in the proxy’s storage, and upgrades only swap the logic contract address the proxy delegates to.

 Where people get “state reset” surprises is in these cases:

-1. Incompatible storage layout.
+- Incompatible storage layout.

     - Reordered/removed variables, changed types, or changed inheritance order -> variables read/write the wrong slots and look “zeroed” or corrupted.

     - Rule: append-only to storage; keep ordering; use the __gap.

-2. Accidentally deploying a new proxy instead of upgrading the existing one.
+-  Accidentally deploying a new proxy instead of upgrading the existing one.
 You’ll be looking at a fresh address with empty storage.

-3. Re-running an initializer (or calling a bad “setup” function) that overwrites fields.
+-  Re-running an initializer (or calling a bad “setup” function) that overwrites fields.
 Don’t call initialize again (OpenZeppelin guards this).
 If V2 needs setup, add reinitializer(2) and only set new vars there.

-4. Changing which slot a getter reads (e.g., refactoring to a different struct/parent) so values appear different even though the slot still holds the old data.
+-  Changing which slot a getter reads (e.g., refactoring to a different struct/parent) so values appear different even though the slot still holds the old data.

 So: a replace-implementation upgrade preserves all “remembered status” unless you intentionally (or accidentally) change it via the pitfalls above.

-## Common upgrade workflow (local dev)
+## 7 Common upgrade workflow (local dev)
 In this section, we will give examples about how to upgrade each contract and how to test.
 If you run this on server, only change is that you need to give the proxy address manully, the docker internal https doesnt work on server.

-### X509 upgrade (V3): forces revert for `validateCertificate`
+### 7.1 X509 upgrade (V3): forces revert for `validateCertificate`
 - Intend: Upgrade X509 to revert for any certificate validation
 - Before: True validation result for valid certificate, false validation result for invalid certificate.
 - After: False validation result for valid certificate, false validation result for invalid certificate.
 - Change: Make `validateCertificate` revert no matter it's a valid or invalid certificate.

 We set `x509_owner = "0xa0Ee7A142d267C1f36714E4a8F75612F20a79720"  # Anvil account (9)` (same for other examples.)

 We first clean the test in `nightfall_test/src/run_tests.rs` (comment the code from line 66 to line 992), so we will start with clean certificate status.